DialogueLLM: Context and Emotion Knowledge-Tuned Large Language Models for Emotion Recognition in Conversations: Experiments

 \subsection{Results and Anlysis}

 The experimental performance of all baselines is shown in Table~\ref{tab:result}.
-We divide these baselines into two categories, i.e., standard deep learning architectures and large language models without fine-tuning.
+We divide these baselines into two categories, i.e., pre-trained language models and large language models without fine-tuning.
 We will conduct a detailed analysis of their classification performance.

-Table~\ref{tab:result} shows that when LLM is fine-tuned without using a knowledge base, Llama7B, Alpaca, and Llama2-7B all perform very poorly in emotion recognition tasks.
-The performance of the large language model DialogueLLM through corpus fine-tuning has been greatly improved on the three datasets, which shows that fine-tuning of LLM is indispensable when performing specific tasks.
-We can notice that MTL performs very poorly compared to other baseline models, with the worst classification performance in Meld and Emorynlp datasets.
-One main reason is that MTL ignores the modeling of conversation-level interaction information, and the model cannot learn contextual information, leading to inaccuracy in classification results.
-The modeling of DialogueCNN, DialogueGCN, and DialogueCRN focuses on the contextual information perceived by the speaker.
-Compared with MTL, the performance has been significantly improved.
-This further confirms that modeling of contextual information is crucial for conversation-level emotion recognition.
+For the PLM based baselines, we can observe that MTL demonstrates very poor performance compared to the other baseline models, with the worst classification accuracy on the MELD and EmoryNLP datasets.
+One possible reason is that MTL disregards modeling conversation-level interaction information.
+Without capturing contextual information, the model struggles to learn effectively, resulting in inaccurate classification outcomes.
+In contrast, DialogueCNN, DialogueGCN, and DialogueCRN aim to model the contextual information derived from the speaker.
+Compared to MTL, their performance substantially improves.
+This further verifies that incorporating contextual information is vital for ERC.

-\textbf{MELD.} In traditional models like bc-LSTM and MTL exhibit lower performance with F1 scores of 65.87\% and 62.45\% and accuracies of 64.87\% and 61.9\%, respectively.
-EmoLLM achieves an impressive F1 score of 71.91\% and an accuracy of 71.81\% on the MELD dataset.
-It significantly outperforms the baseline models in terms of F1 score and accuracy.
-This demonstrates the effectiveness of EmoLLM in modeling emotion in human language on this dataset.

-\textbf{IEMOCAP.}On the IEMOCAP dataset, EmoLLM continues to excel with an F1 score of 70.08\% and an accuracy of 69.04\%.
-It remains one of the top-performing models in the evaluation.DialogueCRN also delivers strong results on this dataset with an F1 score of 67.39\% and an accuracy of 67.53\%, showcasing its robust performance.While other models like CauAIN and SACL-LSTM perform well, achieving F1 scores above 65\%, they fall short of EmoLLM's performance.

-\textbf{Emorynlp.}EmoLLM maintains competitive performance on the Emorynlp dataset with an F1 score of 41.76\% and an accuracy of 38.47\%.In this dataset, DialogueRNN stands out as one of the top-performing baseline models with an F1 score of 43.66\% and an accuracy of 37.54\%.While the overall performance on this dataset is lower compared to the others, EmoLLM consistently outperforms the majority of the baseline models.